 So, what skills great schools inculcate among learners?
 The answer is here – skills that students need to live in a ‘global village’ after their education.
 And I believe these would be the broad academic and life skills needed by our students in the time to come.

 Basic Skills (Language Skill – Any one language)

 Identify relevant facts; locate information in books/manuals; find meanings of unknown words; judge accuracy of reports; use computers to find information.

 Write ideas completely and accurately in letters and reports with proper grammar, spelling, and punctuation, use computers to communicate information.

 Use numbers, fractions, and percentages to solve problems; use tables, graphs, and charts; use computers to enter, retrieve, change, and communicate numerical information.

 Speak clearly; select language, tone of voice, and gestures appropriate to an audience.

-Note: I advocate any one language skill because within the next ten years in whatever language we speak or write can be translated in letters and voice (with original modulations) just by the click of a mouse to any language we wish and most of the communication will take place through information technology.
+Note: I advocate any one language skill because with in the next ten years in whatever language we speak or write can be translated in letters and voice (with original modulations) just by a mouse click to any language we wish and most of the communication will take place through information technology.
 This is one of my personal opinions; you may have your own opinions and counter points.
-Those who disagree with me can read language skills as English Language.
+Those who disagree with me can read language skill as English Language skill.

 show understanding, friendliness, and respect for feelings of others; assert oneself when appropriate; take an interest in what people say and why they think and act as they do.